Classification: Enzyme, antineoplastic agent

-Asparaginase is given by intravenous (into a vein) infusion over 30 minutes or as an injection given into a big muscle (called intramuscular or IM).
-It can be given alone or in combination with other drugs.
-Asparaginase can be given in various dosing schedules, depending on the regimen and the type of asparaginase being used.
+Pegaspargase is given by intravenous (into a vein) infusion or as an injection given into a big muscle (called intramuscular or IM).
+It can be given alone, or in combination with other medications.
+The dose you receive depends on the regimen your oncology team is using.

-There are a number of things you can do to manage the side effects of asparaginase.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of pegaspargase.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 In some cases, patients can have an allergic reaction to this medication.
-Signs of a reaction can include: shortness of breath or difficulty breathing, chest pain, rash, flushing, itching, swelling at the injection site or a decrease in blood pressure.
+Signs of a reaction can include: shortness of breath or difficulty breathing, chest pain, rash, flushing, itching, swelling at the injection site, or a decrease in blood pressure.
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.
-You will be monitored for an hour after the infusion or injection.

 This medication can impact the ability for your blood to clot normally.
 This can cause excessive bleeding.
 Your healthcare team will monitor your blood clotting ability during and after treatment.
 Notify your healthcare team or go to the emergency room immediately if you experience uncontrolled bleeding; including blood in the urine, black or bloody stool, nosebleeds, or other bleeding.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.